-If you would like to submit a bid to this RFP, please go to the RFP360 link to create an account in order to submit your response.
-If you already have an account on RFP360, use
+If you would like to submit a response to this RFP, please go to the link above to create an account with RFP360.
+If you already have an account with RFP360, use that to access the RFP response portal.

-Please respond to this RFP by completing the RFP360 software Response.
-The following are bid requirements and useful suggestions.
+The following are bid requirements and useful suggestions